Massport Announces Recipients for Diversity Scholarship Awards

-BOSTON – The Massachusetts Port Authority’s (Massport) Office of Diversity today presented scholarships to three Boston Public School graduating seniors as part of an award ceremony held each year at Massport’s administrative offices at Boston Logan International Airport.
+BOSTON – The Massachusetts Port Authority (Massport) has presented Diversity Scholarships to three recent high school graduates as part of an annual award ceremony at Boston Logan International Airport.

-The program, which started in 2007, is open to all seniors graduating from public high schools in the City of Boston, Chelsea, Revere and Winthrop.
-Applicants must have an interest in pursuing a degree that could be used in a career in transportation industries.
-Areas of study may include: Aviation, Business Administration, Accounting, Architecture, Engineering, Finance and Human Resources.
+The scholarship program, which started in 2007, is open to all graduating high school seniors in Massachusetts.
+Applicants must have an interest in pursuing a degree that could be used in a career in transportation.
+Areas of study include: Aviation, Business Administration, Accounting, Architecture, Finance, Human Resources or STEM -- Science, Technology Engineering Math.

 This year’s $1,500 prizes were awarded to Lynn residents Ysabel Espinal and Sovathya Sar and Miles Maurice Hyman of Springfield, Mass.

 “Massport is honored to support some of the Commonwealth’s best and brightest young men and women as they begin their college careers,’’ said Thomas P. Glynn, Massport CEO.
 “Diversity is important in every profession and we are proud to help foster it in the transportation industry.’’

 Espinal is a resident of Lynn and will pursue an engineering degree at Worcester Polytechnic Institute.
 Espinal was a member of the National Honor Society while studying at Lynn Classical High School as well as a La Vida Scholar, a three-year college preparation program.